yiftachn/krembot_sim_fork/README.txt

 *This simulation was tested and intended to work under Ubuntu 16.04.6 LTS*

-run the installation script ./krembot/scripts/install.sh
+run the installation script ./krembot_sim/krembot/scripts/install.sh

-After installation, edit the path inside /YOUR_HOME_DIR/krembot_sim/argos3/setup_env.sh and source it: source /YOUR_HOME_DIR/krembot_sim/argos3/setup_env.sh
+After installation source the following script: source ./krembot_sim/krembot/scripts/setup_env.sh

 You can add this command to your .cshrc in order to execute it automatically